 You are not permitted to have live pets, fish tanks greater than 2 gallons, refrigerators, microwaves, or an excess of personal items.
-A refrigerator and microwave are located in the Biology Common room across from the main office.
+A refrigerator and microwave are located in the Biology Common room across from the main office and a second Common Room located on the third floor of lacocca Hall in the B-wing.
 There is also a microwave located in the café area of lacocca Hall.